 Compared to spring seeding, dormant seeding gives grass more time for root development and growth before summer stresses.
 By giving seeds more time to establish, dormant seeding strengthens and improves the health of your new grass.

 More root development equips grass to better handle extreme heat and withstand dry spells, particularly during the hot summer months.
-With a more mature root system, your grass will be able to access more water even during drought.
+With a more mature root system, your grass can access more water even during drought.

 Improved Soil Structure

-Since dormant seeding doesn’t require you to till the soil, it doesn’t disrupt the soil as much as spring seeding, so you’ll be able to keep the soil structure largely intact, reducing erosion.
+Since dormant seeding doesn’t require you to till the soil, it doesn’t disrupt the soil as much as spring seeding.
+That lets you keep the soil structure largely intact, reducing erosion.

 Reduced Planting Effort

-Compared to spring seeding, dormant seeding is low effort.
-All you have to do is loosen the top half-inch of the soil with a rake before you overseed new cool-season grass seeds on your lawn.
-Then leave them be.
-From there, nature will take its course, and the grass will grow on its own once temperatures start to rise.
+Compared to spring seeding, dormant seeding is a convenient winter option that takes little effort.
+All you have to do is loosen the top half-inch of the soil with a rake before you overseed new cool-season grass seeds.
+Then leave them be, and nature will take course once temperatures start to rise.

 This will save you from additional preparatory steps required for spring seeding, such as: